 Honda- Quiet enough to run near campsite, BBQ & Tailgates

 Lastly, you’ll want to consider how often you will need to add more fuel to your generator.
-If you plan to be out in the middle of nowhere for the weekend, having to travel to town for generator fuel will be inconvenient and defeat the purpose of getting away.
+If you plan to be out in the middle of nowhere for the weekend, having to travel to town for fuel will be inconvenient and defeat the purpose of getting away.
 Some types of generators offer an eco mode which throttles based on power demand.
 Open frame generators will burn through fuel exponentially faster than portable units because open frame units run at consistently higher power output rates, thus more fuel consumption.
 Often two portable generator units running in parallel will be more economical compared to an open frame unit of comparable size to the paralleled setup.
 This is one of the biggest selling points of running two generators in parallel as opposed to purchasing a single larger unit.

 Which Type of Fuel Is Best For Recreational Vehicle Generator?

 Gas powered motorhomes or travel trailers are typically going to use gasoline generators.
 These are often the most affordable and most portable generators available.
-Gasoline powered generators are also the most economical, especially on inverter generators.
-Gasoline is also the most prevalent fuel (in North American anyways) making the ease of use even more attractive.
+Gasoline powered generators are also the most economical, especially inverter generators.
+Gasoline is also the most prevalent fuel (in North America anyways) making the ease of use even more attractive.

 If you are interested in what other people prefer to run in their generators, you will find that each user has a different preference.
 Some people prefer generators that run on diesel because there is less maintenance involved.
 Propane will burn faster than other types of fuel, therefore it is less popular for the longer term campers.
 As you can see, the decision is a coin toss and based solely on the end user.

 Update: The 3500, is not yet available to the public, but it is the generator we tested.
 However, the 3400 is almost the same unit, so we will provide direct links to that unit.
 The Champion 3500 is one of the first of its kind.
 This is because not only can this generator run off of gas AND propane, but it can also run in parallel with other Champion Generators.
 However, most who purchase this generator rarely need additional power.
 The 3500 can STARTand RUN a 15,000BTU air conditioner.
-Most importantly, when we tested this generator in our Ultimate Decibel Challenge (video below) the Champion 3500 was the quietest under a load.
+Most importantly, when we tested, this generator in our Ultimate Decibel Challenge (video below) was the quietest under a load.
 It was also the generator that experienced the least voltage drop when a load was applied.

 Because this is still a portable generator and comes with wheels and a carry handle, make it truly one of the best options for a travel trailer or RV generator.
 As an added bonus, the fuel consumption of this generator is often significantly less compared to an open frame generator.
 This is possible via the presence of an economy mode which are rarely offered on an open frame generator of comparable size.
 Lastly, this generator comes with integrated with an RV Ready Outlet in addition to two 120V receptacles.
 See our full video review of this unithere⇒

 On the off chance that you take a stroll around the campground and don’t see a Honda, you’re almost guaranteed to see a Yamaha.
 The rival between these two generators is almost as intense as Ford Vs Chevy.
-Both Honda and Yamaha manufacture superior products, and the consistently high ratings they receive should come as no surprise.
+Both Honda and Yamaha produce superior products, and the consistently high ratings they receive should come as no surprise.
 The Yamaha is slightly quieter than the Honda, two pounds lighter and offers slightly longer run times.
 Yamaha is usually priced nearly the same as the Honda EU2000.
 As with the Honda, the Yamaha can run in parallel with an additional unit.
 So which is better?
 Coming back to our Ford Vs Chevy analogy, much of it depends on personal preference.
 Both brands have diehard fans, and both are backed by excellent quality.

 When looking for a gas powered, portable generator, you may consider this 4,000 watt generator that also has a wireless remote and electric starting system.
 On a full tank of gas it will last approximately 12 hours at a 50% gas load.
 It weighs 140 pounds which is quite heavy, but it is still easy to move around thanks to the two wheel design.
 This unit comes with a 2 year limited warranty.
 Champion makes some of the most economically, yet more than capable generators.
 Keep in mind that this is an open frame generator which will be significantly louder than a comparable Champion Inverter Generator.